SaeednHT/scikit-optimize-constrained/README.md

     import skopt_modcn

-Sample optimization without constrains using the original ``skopt``:
+Sample optimization without constraints using the original ``skopt``:
 --------------------------------------------------------------------
 ```
 # Import skopt and numpy